Adamhunter108/nextjs-blog/README.md

 ##### `About:`
-A personal blog built with React on the Next.js framework with content powered by Markdown.
+A personal blog built with React on the Next.js framework with content powered by Markdown and deployed to Vercel.

 ---